 9. Team Motivation and Culture Building

-A core duty is to cultivate an environment where team members feel motivated, connected, and psychologically safe.
-It’s about creating meaning around the work, recognizing contributions, and supporting well‑being.
-Motivation is more than perks; it’s about autonomy, mastery, and purpose.
+A core duty of a team leader is to cultivate an environment where team members feel motivated, connected, and psychologically safe.
+This is so much more than just celebrating birthdays or organizing team lunches; it’s about intentionally building a culture that fuels real motivation.
+Leaders inspire their teams by creating meaning around the work, consistently recognizing contributions, and genuinely supporting well-being.

 How to Foster Motivation and Culture